A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation

 In general, the truncation error of the trapezoid rule is $\tau_Q(d\theta) = d\theta^2$.
 However, in the special case of a uniform angular discretization ($d\theta_i = d\theta$ for all $i = 0, \ldots, M$), the trapezoid rule is spectrally accurate.
 In this case, the truncation error satisfies $\tau_Q(d\theta) \leq d\theta^p$ for every $p>0$ given a $C^\infty$ integrand.

-Higher-order quadrature is also possible.
+Higher-order quadrature is also possible {on non-uniform angular discretizations}.
 In fact, as we will demonstrate in \autoref{sec:method}, this can be exploited in order to design approximation schemes that simultaneously improve the formal consistency error and reduce the required stencil width.

 As an example, we consider Simpson's rule.
 Suppose that $M+1$, the number of angles in the angular discretization, is even.
 Then Simpson's rule takes the form